Citrix Gateway data source

 If you have subscribed to Citrix Application Delivery Management (ADM) service that is offered on Citrix Cloud, Citrix Analytics automatically discovers the agents and Gateway instances added to ADM.
 You have to enable Analytics to allow Citrix Analytics to begin processing data for the Gateway instances.

-If you are not subscribed to Citrix ADM or if you want to add additional Gateway data sources, you have to add them from the Analytics service.
+If you are not subscribed to Citrix ADM or if you want to add more Gateway data sources, you have to add them from the Analytics service.

 This article walks you through the procedures to enable Analytics in both the scenarios.

 Enable Analytics on Gateway data sources added to Citrix ADM

-You must be subscribed to Citrix ADM.
+You must subscribe to Citrix ADM.
 To learn how to get started with Citrix ADM, see Getting Started.

 Citrix Analytics automatically discovers the agents and the Citrix Gateway instances that are added to Citrix ADM.
 To view the data source, do one of the following:

 Discovered agents are displayed as site cards on the Data Sources page.
-Click Enable Analytics and follow the prompts to allow Citrix Analytics to begin processing data for this data source.
+Click Turn On Data Processing and follow the prompts to allow Citrix Analytics to begin processing data for this data source.
 You can now start viewing processed data on the Analytics dashboards.